neonevm/neon-evm.docs/devportal/testnet/deploy_contract_via_remix.md

 ### Compile a smart contract

-**Step 3.** In the left side menu select the `Solidity compiler` (third button).
+**Step 3.** In the left side menu select the `Solidity compiler`.
 The `SOLIDITY COMPILER` menu will be active.
 Click on the `Compile helloWorld.sol` button to compile the loaded smart contract helloWorld (Fig. 3).

 <p align="center"> <img width="700" src="./images/remix-3.png" /> </p>
 <p align="center"> Fig. 3 - Compiling helloWorld smart contract </p>

-If the compilation is successful, a green icon will appear near the third button.
+If the compilation is successful, a green icon will appear near the `Solidity compiler` button.
 You can also get detailed information about the compilation process by clicking `Compilation Details` (Fig. 4).

 <p align="center"> <img width="700" src="./images/remix-4.png" /> </p>